Himno Nacional Mexicano: Music competition

 A musical composition was chosen at the same time as the lyrics.
 The winner was Juan Bottesini, but his entry was disliked due to aesthetics.
 This rejection caused a second national contest to find music for the lyrics.
 At the end of the second contest, the music that was chosen for González's lyrics was composed by Jaime Nunó, the then Catalonian-born King of Spain's band leader.
 At the time of the second anthem competition, Nunó was the leader of several Mexican military bands.
 He had been invited to direct these bands by President Santa Anna, whom he had met in Cuba.
 About the time that Nunó first came to Mexico to start performing with the bands, Santa Anna was making his announcement about creating a national anthem for Mexico.
 Nunó's anthem music composition was made like masterpieces of classical music, with a high quality in composition, and was chosen.
 Out of the few musical compositions submitted, Nunó's music, titled "God and Freedom" ("Dios y libertad"), was chosen as the winner on August 12, 1854.
 The song was officially adopted as the Mexican national anthem on Independence Day, September 16 of that same year.
 The inaugural performance was directed by Juan Bottesini, sung by soprano Claudia Florenti and tenor Lorenzo Salvi at the Santa Anna Theatre.

 Lyrics

 Current lyrics

-Officially since 1943, the full national anthem consists of the chorus and first, fifth, sixth, and tenth stanzas (with the chorus interspersed between each stanza and performed again at the end).
+Since 1943, the full national anthem officially consists of the chorus and the first, fifth, sixth, and tenth stanzas (with the chorus interspersed between each stanza and performed again at the end).
 The modification of the lyrics was ordered by President Manuel Ávila Camacho in a decree printed in the Diario Oficial de la Federación.

 When the national anthem is played at sporting events such as the Olympic Games and the FIFA World Cup, an abridged form (chorus, stanza I, chorus) is used.
 An unofficial semi-abridged form (chorus, stanza I, chorus, stanza X, chorus) has gained some acceptance in television and radio programming.